barsoom/prawn_cocktail/README.md

 The document has `render` and `render_file(name)` methods, just like `Prawn::Document`.

 The filename, if defined, is used when generating the document.
-The data is passed to the template as an `OpenStruct`.
+The `data` value is passed to the template as an `OpenStruct`.

-If the data becomes complex, you are advised to extract one or many builder classes like `InvoiceDocument::Data`.
+If the data becomes complex, you are advised to extract one or many builder classes like `InvoiceDocument::Data` and call those from `data`.

 ### Template